jason900227/Deformable_fpn_frcnn_vgg16/README.md

   ```

   ## 4. Usage Examples
-  You can easily modify the training parameters in `utils/config.py` and execute the following scripts to train and test the model.
+  You can easily modify the training parameters in `./utils/config.py` and execute the following scripts to train and test the model.
   ### 4.1 Train
+  Run the following command to perform training:
   ```
   python .\train.py
   ```
   ### 4.2 Test
+  Run the following command to perform testing:
   ```
   python .\test.py
   ```
+  > Note: You can visualize the testing results by setting `visualize=True` in the configuration file, and the output images will be saved under the `./save_dir/visuals` directory specified in the configuration.

   ## 5. Demo
   TO DO